superhero/js.core/README.md

       }
     }
   },
+  // Here we specify what request is handled by what dispatcher
   routes:
   [
     {
       view        : 'template',
       template    : 'view/index',
       dispatcher  : 'controller/index',
+      // The policy specification is related to the request
-      policy      :
+      // See "Routing" section below for more information policy      :
       {
         method    : 'get',